-The Mathematics Department is the largest in the school.
-There are nineteen teachers in the department which is led and managed by the Head of Mathematics.
+The Mathematics Department is a dedicated team of nineteen teachers, which is led and managed by the Head of Mathematics.
 A Lower School Coordinator, Middle School Coordinator and KS5 Coordinator take those specific responsibilities within the department, and a Coordinator of STEM Enrichment and Partnerships has a responsibility stretching over the Sciences and Maths.

-In Year 7 and Year 8 boys are taught in forms and, from Year 9, in ability-related sets.
+In Year 7 and Year 8 pupils are taught in forms and, from Year 9, in ability-related sets.
 Schemes of work for all year groups are continually reviewed to provide progression and continuity across the age range, to enrich our provision and to stretch and challenge all pupils.
 Results in Mathematics at all ages are strong, however, inevitably there are those at all levels who require targeted support.